oj-lab/judger/judger/README.md

 In cmd-line mode, by providing the necessary arguments, it can run the code in a sandboxed environment.

+## Development

+Use VSCode Run/Debug configuration to run the application.

 ## How to use

 Run `cargo run --bin judger` to get help.